-Kauvar suggests cleansing your ears with a face cloth and gentle cleanser at the end of your shower to prevent future breakouts; your skin is warm and hydrated from the steam by then.
+Kauvar suggests cleansing your ears with a facecloth and gentle cleanser at the end of your shower to prevent future breakouts since your skin is warm and hydrated from the steam by then.
 She says this is especially helpful for those who are acne-prone.

 Don't Extract Yourself

-It's always super tempting to squeeze out a blackhead yourself—there's a sick pleasure to it.
-But Kauvar urges patients not to.
+It's always super tempting to squeeze out a blackhead yourself—there's a guilty pleasure to it.
+But Kauvar urges her patients not to.
 "They are difficult to visualize," she says.
 "Picking and squeezing can be very painful on the ear because cartilage is sensitive.
 It can also lead to infection."

 Yes, a trip to a derm or esthetician for a blackhead seems excessive.
 But in this case, it's very necessary.
 Kauvar strongly suggests you see a dermatologist or an esthetician to extract any blackheads lingering in your ears.
 She explains that since the ear cartilage is sensitive, using a comedone extractor (a metal device with a small hole that is firmly pressed against the skin to extract blackheads) is often painful and causes unnecessary trauma.
 Instead, dermatologists use a sterile, pointed scalpel blade to loosen the comedone and then extract the contents by applying pressure with a cotton tip applicator.
 This approach is gentler and minimizes pain and inflammation.